remind101/AutoGraph/README.md

 - [x] 🌐 [Network Library](#network-library)
 - [ ] 🔮 Network Library Agnostic
 - [ ] 🥓 [Batched Queries](#batched-queries)
-- [x] ❓ Supports Optional Types and Collections.

 AutoGraph is a Swift client framework for making requests using GraphQL and mapping the responses to strongly typed models.
-Models may be represented by any type, including database model objects such as Realm or Core Data models.
+Models may be represented by any `Decodable` type.
 AutoGraph relies heavily on Swift's type safety to drive it, leading to safer, compile time checked code.

 ## Requirements

 Swift 5.0

+- Swift 5.0 pre Decodable - use version `0.8.0`
-* Swift 4.2+ - use version `0.6.0`+.
+- Swift 4.2+ - use version `0.7.0`.
-* Swift 4.1.2 - use version `0.5.1`.
+- Swift 4.1.2 - use version `0.5.1`.
-* Swift 4.0 - use version `0.4.6`.
+- Swift 4.0 - use version `0.4.6`.
-* Swift 3 use version `0.3.0`.
+- Swift 3 use version `0.3.0`.

 ### Platforms

 - [x] iOS 8.0+
 - [ ] tvOS
 - [ ] watchOS